-The construction industry is growing, thanks to an ever increasing demand for housing.
+The construction industry is growing, thanks to an ever-increasing demand for housing.
 More jobs are being created and more revenue is being generated, but what does this mean for the sustainability of the industry?
-Focus must be placed on being more environmentally friendly, or the construction industry risks doing more harm than good.
+The focus must be placed on being more environmentally friendly, or the construction industry risks doing more harm than good.

 Growth of the Industry

 In both the UK and the USA, the construction industry is growing at a rapid rate.
 The main drive behind the growth in the UK is the need for housing.
 In December 2016, the number of new orders for the construction industry grew at the fastest rate since January of that year.
 However, there are concerns that this is only temporary for most contractors.
 In the USA, the construction industry makes up a vital part of the economy.
 Like the UK, the main priority for the industry is housing.
 According to Focus Reports, the total expenditures for the industry are expected to total $1.5 trillion in 2020 – a growth of 6.0% from $1.1 trillion in 2015.